🎯 10 Best Newsletter Ads This Week (Apr 4-10)

 Why this works:

-This week’s final ad from The Hustle opens with a bold claim: “If you had to choose one email to get for the rest of your life this should be it.”
-The statement immediately elevates their newsletter as essential, not optional.
+“If you had to choose one email to get for the rest of your life this should be it.”
+Most newsletters ask to be added to your reading list.
+The Hustle says they should BE your reading list.

 How to apply this concept: